Federal Contractors Program

 The contractor must complete a workforce analysis (see Section 2, Appendix A - OPD 700-14) at least once every three years that compares its internal workforce representation with external availability estimates to see if there are gaps in the representation of the designated groups.
 Gaps in representation happen when the internal representation is less than the external availability in a particular occupational group and designated group.
-Availability estimates are based on the Statistics Canada Census and Participation and Canadian Survey on Disability data.
+Availability estimates are located within the Data Highlights of the 2011 Employment Equity Data Report.

 3. Establish Short-Term and Long-Term Numerical Goals